You must be logged in and have purchased prescription contact lenses from Lenstore.co.uk to access the premium services of Your Online Optical Clinic.

 You cannot sleep while wearing daily contact lenses.
 These lenses need to be removed and disposed of at the end of each day.

-Can You Shower While Wearing Daily Contacts?
+Can You Shower With Daily Contacts?

-To maintain healthy eyes, we advise that it’s best to avoid contact between water and your contact lenses - this means taking them out before you shower.
+No, to maintain healthy eyes, we advise that it’s best to avoid contact between water and your contact lenses - this means taking them out before you shower.
 However, if you have no choice then it’s essential that you make sure no water gets into your eyes and that you bin the contacts as soon as you are done.

 How to Clean Daily Contacts?